yatish27/CSC591-DevOps-HW1/README.md

-# Provisioning Servers
+# Provisioning Servers(HW1)

 ## Amazon Web Service(AWS) RDS

 Relational Database Service

 Relational Database Service is a service provided by AWS.
 It is a managed database service(DBaaS).
 There are many challenges when managing a database servers.
-Along with high uptime database systems require the following features
+Database systems require the following features
+- High uptime
 - Scheduled backups
 - Database replaication
 - Creating a cluster (master - master or master slaves)